 Consequently, the text below was produced by the Taskforce on UN-R46 together with some experts on ADR vehicles from WP.15

 Modifications to the current text of UN Regulation No. 46 are marked in bold for new and strikethrough for deleted characters.
+Modifications to the text of the original proposal GRSG-127-04 are marked in green, underlined new and green and strikethrough for deleted characters.
+These modifications were added to the original proposal by the Leader of the Task Force on UN-R46 from Germany to facilitate a discussion on different wordings suggested by the experts on WP.15 after its last session end of March 2024.

 I. Proposal